 The Rental Housing Impact Fee (RHIF) was rescinded and removed from the Master Fee Schedule with Resolution 18196.
 With adoption of Resolution 18229 on June 19, 2018, the City Council restored the RHIF for those development projects that were approved or deemed complete prior to April 28, 2018 to ensure the project condition can be met and the RHIF is collected.
-Effective August 22, 2021, the fee will be eliminated as all such developments have been paid.
+Staff recommends eliminating the RHIF as all such developments have paid the fee.